iampkumar02/P2P_Botnet_Detection_Ensemble_Learning/README.md

 Analysis of more than one pcap files yet to be done, although the functionality has been written.

 ##### Train model
-`python3 botnetdetect.py train model_name`
+`python3 botnet_train.py train model_name`
 > Assumption: The current directory contains training data in directory `Botnet_Detection_Dataset`

-Generates filtered csv files in `filtered_data` directory in current working directory
+Generates filtered csv files in `filtered_data` directory in current working directory All the csv files will be further collected in a `training.csv`

-The training phase is very very slow given the feature extraction from pcap files is done with pyshark.
-The parsing speed is around 10MB/minute (yet to be improved).

-Alternatively, training can be done on a prefiltered `training.csv` by running the command
-`python3 botnetdetect.py no-filter-train <csv/for/training> model_name`

 #### Result format
 The results are stored in `output.txt`